CSIRO-enviro-informatics/loci.cat/models.md

 ## Background Models

-There are a series of well-known OWL models that are used for concepts relevant to LongSpine.
-These include both the technical, structural, models of how to represent data elements generally and also the conceptual models of particular domains' concepts.
+There are a series of well-known OWL models that are used for concepts relevant to Loc-I. These include both the technical, structural, models of how to represent data elements generally and also the conceptual models of particular domains' concepts.
 The following models are used by Loc-I:

 Table M1: Background models used in LongSpine